 The next important feature of winter hiking boots is waterproofing.
-As you hike in the snow, boots that lack waterproofing will start to absorb water, which can put you in danger of frostbite, or at least a miserable hike back to the car.
-Make sure your boots are waterproof to ensure that your toes stay dry and toasty.
+As you hike in the snow, boots that lack waterproofing will start absorbing water, which can put you in danger of frostbite, or at least a miserable hike back to the car.
+Make sure your boots are waterproof to ensure your toes stay dry and toasty.

 Finally, the ideal boot for hiking in snow will also contain insulation.
 Look for boots that contain at least 200g of low-bulk insulation (such as Thinsulate).